 The resolution authorizing appropriations for each fund sets the level at which expenditures cannot legally exceed appropriations.
-The District established the levels of budgetary control at the organizational unit level.
-Budget amounts shown in the financial statements have been revised since the original budget amounts were adopted.
-The governing body must authorize all appropriation transfers and supplementary budgetary appropriations.
+The District established the levels of budgetary control at organizational level.

 E. Property taxes receivable

 Uncollected property taxes are reported on the balance sheet as receivables; the portion which is available to finance expenditures of the current period is recorded as revenue and the remaining balance is recorded as deferred revenue.
 All property taxes receivable are due from property owners within Clatsop County.